ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *A generative artificial intelligence approach for the discovery of antimicrobial peptides against multidrug-resistant bacteria (**Nat Microbiol 2025** | [code](https://github.com/W1V1995/AMP_Project))*
+    - The authors did classification (AMP and toxicity) and generation using the same GPT framework.
+Large-scale tested peptides (196) with a success rate of 73%.
+    - The authors claimed that AMPSorter can handle unnatural AAs - It’s easy to adding tokens.
+But it’s difficult to generalize to new seqs with such a data insufficiency.
+    - Mechanism experiments are sufficient, using a G- and a G+ drug-resistant strains.
+An RNA-seq data was also showed.
+    - By the way, I prefer the preprint title (Large language models enable high-throughput mining and generation of antimicrobial peptides against clinical superbugs).
+    - Some figure factors are directly from NBE 2023 or NBT 2022...

 - *Deep Learning-Driven Discovery of Novel Antimicrobial Peptides from Large-Scale Protist Genomes and Experimental Characterization (**J Chem Inf Model 2025** | [code](https://github.com/liwenhaoj/protozoa_amp))*